 the professor refuses to serve his students this way even when they request it.
 In the interest of operating his class humanistically he has bracketed off both his "real life" personal feelings and his "real life" scholarly activity.
 The autocracy of the humanist teacher or professor can be measured by the pressure felt among his students to "get with it" and "grove with the group."
 A less than enthusiastic student -- one who wants a structured course with rigorous intellectual content, or personal privacy, or who objects to some of the process techniques -- is committing heresy against this autocratic rule.

 The inconsistencies in humanistic education, and the elements I dislike, come to a focus in the "open classroom."
-Just as "humanistic education" itself is hard to deine because different advocates mean different things by it, so also the "open classroom" is hard to deine.
+Just as "humanistic education" itself is hard to define because different advocates mean different things by it, so also the "open classroom" is hard to define.
 Some advocates emphasize the importance of physical spaces that are open: several classes may assemble in various pats of a single large room; movable walls can easily be changed; movable desks allow flexible seating arrangements (but the circle is often inflexibly prescribed); and the children themselves are movable on their own authority.
-Some advocates of the open classroom say that regardless of physical design, the most impotant thing is for the classroom to be open to
+Some advocates of the open classroom say that regardless of physical design, the most important thing is for the classroom to be open to

 its environment: there must be trips into the community, nature hikes, guest